Smoking cessation is one of the most attainable measures in ensuring a healthy pregnancy. Still, according to the

 Smoking increases the risk of:

-All pregnant women who smoke are encouraged to quit, even when they are in their seventh or eighth month of pregnancy.
+All pregnant women who smoke are encouraged to quit, even when they’re in their seventh or eighth month of pregnancy.

 When you understand your smoking patterns, you can begin to devise alternate activities.
 For example, if you smoke with co-workers on work breaks, consider taking walks with other work friends instead.
 If you smoke when you drink coffee, consider changing to another beverage to break the association.

-Plan for times when you will be tempted.
+Plan for times when you’ll be tempted.
 Find someone to be your support person during those trying times when you want to have a cigarette.
 Give yourself positive reinforcement for quitting.
 Once you have a plan, set a quit date and tell your doctor about it.